How to deploy contracts to chains?

 mapping. - Since

-, its needs the token’s on chain address.
+, its needs the token’s onchain address.
 This address can be fetched usinggetOnChainAddress

 function.